alexleboucher/docker-express-postgres-boilerplate/README.md

 To create the `user` database table, you must run the migration.
 Run `yarn migration:run` to run the migration and create the table.

+### Step 7 (optional): Clean github and Codecov files

+The project contains github templates and workflows.

+If you don't want to keep the issue templates, you can delete the folder `ISSUE_TEMPLATE` in `.github` folder.

+If you don't want to keep the Pull Request template, you can delete the file `pull_request_templace.md` in `.github` folder.

+There are 2 workflows:
+- The first workflow concerns the pull requests.
+It checks linting, build, runs E2E tests and sends the coverage to [Codecov](https://about.codecov.io/).
+If you don't want to keep it, you can delete the `pull-request.yml` in the folder `workflows` in `.github`.

+- The second workflow concerns is trigeered when a PR is merged on main.
+It runs the E2E tests and sends the coverage to [Codecov](https://about.codecov.io/).
+It allows to have the main branch coverage.
+If you don't want to keep it, you can delete the `merge-main.yml` in the folder `workflows`.

+If you want to keep the tests on pull request but don't want to use Codecov, you can delete `merge-main.yml` and only delete the 4 last lines in `pull-request.yml`.
+You can also delete `codecov.yml`.
+Its only goal is to fail the Pull Request tests if the code coverage is not 100%.<br>
+But if you want to use CodeCov, the only thing you need to do is set your `CODECOV_TOKEN` in you github secrets.

 ---

 ## Scripts